data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 2 - Staging Layer.md

 * A partial load of source data (a result of rejected records) may have an impact downstream in the Presentation Layer (for instance inaccurate summary figures).
 Discretion has to be applied when deciding if the entire load process (current load and all subsequent loads) should be terminated when encountering rejected records
 * In situations where accuracy in the Presentation Layer is not vital (for instance a CRM data mart), loads with a tolerable threshold on the number of rejected records may allowed to continue
 * Where there is a mix of data marts where data completeness and accuracy is vital to some of the data marts and not others (Finance data mart versus CRM data mart), strategies can be put in place to permit partial load while minimizing its impact on all data marts.
-A possible approach is to filter out partial loads (based on an OMD ID such as BATCH_ID) as well as all subsequent loads when populating data marts that require data to be complete and accurate
+A possible approach is to filter out partial loads (based on an ETL Process Id) as well as all subsequent loads when populating data marts that require data to be complete and accurate

 The complete error handling for each layer in the architecture is documented in detail in the error handling and recycling approach.